x509cert/AzSecPodcast/transcripts/transcript8.md

 Next I'm going back to my favorite 'cause we always have things to talk about in this space.
 We're talking about Azure Kubernetes Service (AKS) and now you can get secure AKS pods using policy.
 So it means that like Azure Policy in the rest of Azure.

-You can actually deny on audit requests into a pod, so the 16 in Bell Options you can with those particular settings, you can either put them on audit or you can put them on deny so you can really really lock down the security of the pod and actually what happens within that pod?
-Because it's always about AK S with me as well.
-You can also now get managed Azure AD support that's generally available in AK S, which means you don't have to create client apps or service apps.
+You can actually deny on audit requests into a pod, so the 16 in-built options you can with those particular settings, you can either put them on audit or you can put them on deny so you can really really lock down the security of the pod and actually what happens within that pod.
+Because it's always about AKS with me as well.
+You can also now get managed Azure AD support that's generally available in AKS, which means you don't have to create client apps or service apps.
+It's all managed for you, so again, just making AK S well doing the right thing authentication-wise with AKS.
+Way, way easier which is again, I sound like a broken record, but very cool.
+And they're all my news bits this week.

+## Gladys

-It's all managed for you, so again, just making AK S well doing the right thing.
-Authentication wide with AK S Way way easier which is again I sound like a broken record but very cool and they're all my news bits this week.
-The first one I selected for this week is related to watch your monitor extending their support to containers.
+The first one I selected for this week is related to Azure Monitor extending their support to containers.

-Azure Monitor is now able to monitor containers, CPU, memory, this usage and many others in terms of security.
-This provide another opportunity to detect security issues since they often cause performance impact.
+Azure Monitor is now able to monitor containers' CPU, memory, disk usage and many others; in terms of security this provide another opportunity to detect security issues since they often cause performance impact.

-Please give us the opportunity to correlate those performance indicators with information from services like Azure Security Center sent in on defender, ATP etc. The next news that I'm really excited about is that Microsoft is launching a tech community page for Microsoft threat protection.
+This give us the opportunity to correlate those performance indicators with information from services like Azure Security Center, Sentinel, Defender ATP etc.

+The next news that I'm really excited about is that Microsoft is launching a tech community page for Microsoft threat protection.

-In previous podcasts, you may have heard me talking about the ability that our services have to interconnect and interoperate with other Microsoft Services and 3rd party vendors, and that this provide protection at the door an enable the infrastructure necessary for strategies like zero trust, security, orchestration, automation and response, or sore.
+In previous podcasts, you may have heard me talking about the ability that our services have to interconnect and interoperate with other Microsoft Services and 3rd-party vendors, and that this provide protection at the door an enable the infrastructure necessary for strategies like Zero-trust, security, orchestration, automation and response, or SOAR.

-Before going further, I want to come in.

-To explain what I mean with provide protection at the door since I've been asked that question before.
+Before going further, I want to come in to explain what I mean with "provide protection at the door" since I've been asked that question before.

-When users and processes are authenticate and get authorized to perform some task only the information available to the identity provider is what is used to make the authentication and authorization decisions.
+When users and processes are authenticated and get authorized to perform some task only the information available to the identity provider is what is used to make the authentication and authorization decisions.

-But what about if they are entity provider?
-Had a way to get more information than what is store in the directory itself.
-Basically by interconnecting services data from other services could be available in be utilized to determine how risky as connection maybe and then use as part of the authentication authorization process.
+But what about if the entity provider had a way to get more information than what is stored in the directory itself.
+Basically by interconnecting data from other services could be available to be utilized to determine how risky a connection may be and then used as part of the authentication/authorization process.

 In other words, it allows data to be available in almost real time.
-Hence this is what I mean when I said it allows protection at the door.
-So going back to Microsoft threat protection, it builds, opened our interconnection and Inter operation or services story by allowing the aggregation of signals gather by the different threat protection services into a single pane of glass.
+Hence this is what I mean when I said "it allows protection at the door."
+So going back to Microsoft threat protection, it builds upon our interconnection and inter-operation services story by allowing the aggregation of signals gathered by the different threat protection services into a single pane of glass.

-Microsoft threat protection, or NTP, has an incident tab that shows a list of detection, so detector incidents and includes a summary of the extent of the impact caused by the incident in the environment.
-For example, if you see a credential theft in, make sure the users that device is the data that it was impacted throughout the environment and that information will come from the different services such as.

-Azure advanced threat protection, or Azure ATP, Microsoft defender ATP, Microsoft Cloud app security Orem cast and others.
+Microsoft threat protection, or MTP, has an incident tab that shows a list of detection, so detected incidents and includes a summary of the extent of the impact caused by the incident in the environment.
+For example, if you see a credential theft, make sure the users that device is the data that was impacted throughout the environment and that information will come from the different services such as Azure advanced threat protection, or Azure ATP, Microsoft Defender ATP, Microsoft Cloud app security or EMCAS and others.
 In addition, the NTP Action Center has the capability to allowing that information to the Mitre attack framework.

-Enable because I have seen customers that own certain services and they don't have it enabled.
-The other cool thing about empty P is that it helps streamline the time to acknowledge and remediation incidents.
-Since now you have all the information centralized and more automation can be used to deal with the all the attacks that are commonly seen in the environment.
-The last thing I want to talk about.
+Enable this because I have seen customers that own certain services and they don't have it enabled.

+The other cool thing about MTP is that it helps streamline the time to acknowledge and remediate incidents.
+Since now you have all the information centralized and more automation can be used to deal with all the attacks that are commonly seen in the environment.

-Is this cool skilling initiative that Microsoft has put together to help people get the financial fluency needed in this day and age?
+The last thing I want to talk about is this cool skilling initiative that Microsoft has put together to help people get the financial fluency needed in this day and age!

-Specially important now that people have lost their jobs due to the to Cobit 19 financial impact in the more jobs required technology related skills.
-As part of this initiative Microsoft has enabled many LinkedIn training and there are available for free through March 2021 or so.
-Microsoft certification exams are being provided at a cost of $15.00 so model rolls path.
+This is especially important now that people have lost their jobs due to the to COVID-19 financial impact and the more jobs required technology related skills.
+As part of this initiative Microsoft has enabled many LinkedIn training and there are available for free through March 2021.
+Also, Microsoft certification exams are being provided at a cost of $15.00.

-Included through the training and the certification is data analyst.
-Itsupport IT administrator an others.
+Some of the role paths included through the training and the certification is data analyst, IT support, IT administrator and others.
 So if you guys are interested, please visit <https://aka.ms/jobseeker>.

 ## Mark